 The photos in the previous three posts are scans of 35mm Kodacolor prints, taken with this camera.
 Made by Kuribayashi Camera Industry Inc, in (where else?)
 Japan, the Petri 2.8 Color Corrected Super has a style reminiscent of a Leica, the preeminent 35mm camera of its day, which also had rangefinder assisted focusing.

-By the 1970s, the Petri was already obsolete; in the 15 years since its manufacture, the state of the art for semi-pro and professional level cameras had become the single lens reflex interchangeable lens 35mm, popularized by the Asahi Pentax and Nikon F. The now out of date Petri had only a fixed-mount 45mm f2.8 lens, but as many photo enthusiasts have discovered it was, in a way, liberating to be restricted to the use of only one, normal field of view, prime lens.
-That limitation meant no close-up shots of wildlife or wide angle panoramic views, but whatever one's own eyes saw, the Petri recorded that very well.
+By the early 1970s, the Petri was already obsolete; in the 15 years since its manufacture, the state of the art for semi-pro and professional level cameras had become the single lens reflex interchangeable lens 35mm, popularized by the Asahi Pentax and Nikon F. The now out of date Petri had only a fixed-mount 45mm f2.8 lens, but as many photo enthusiasts have discovered it was, in a way, liberating to be restricted to the use of only one, normal field of view, prime lens.
+That limitation meant no telephoto shots of wildlife or wide angle panoramic views, but whatever one's own eyes saw, the Petri recorded that very well.

 * * *